-At the time of allotment, priority is given to homeless and those with serious mental disabilities or long term health conditions.
+At the time of allotment, priority is given to the homeless and those with serious mental disabilities or long-term health conditions.

-People may want to shift to a certain locations to eliminate hardship related to travelling or medical treatment, or there can be an urgent need to relocate due to the new job offer but the mechanism to deliver such residential units is determined by the local authorities.
+People may want to shift to a certain location to eliminate hardship related to travelling or medical treatment, or there can be an urgent need to relocate due to the new job offer, but the mechanism to deliver such residential units is determined by the local authorities.

-While, it is no longer directly build by them, rather it is acquired through several mechanisms by the authority like acquiring requests for construction tenders, purchasing the already build estates or complex methods to get new private estates to transfer the ownership.
+While it is no longer directly built by them, it is acquired through several mechanisms by the authority like acquiring requests for construction tenders, purchasing the already built estates or complex methods to get new private estates to transfer the ownership.

-Since the 2007 financial crisis, there has been a significant decline in such constructions and increased reliance on the purchase of new dwellings.
-Certain researches find that there is a need for diversification and hiring specialists to handle the housing assistance programs and payment systems, to be able to provide suitable accommodation with a maximum level of subsidy.
+Since the 2007 financial crisis, there has been a significant decline in such constructions and increased reliance on purchasing new dwellings.
+Certain researchers find that there is a need for diversification and hiring specialists to handle the housing assistance programs and payment systems to be able to provide suitable accommodation with a maximum level of subsidy.

 Also, there should be a relationship between the rents and the adequacy of revenue spending on such dwellings.
 However, there is a strong commitment among the officials associated with such an organization to provide, manage and maintain it efficiently.

 Maintenance of such buildings are classified into

 First is the “Response maintenance”, where the maintenance includes emergency repairs or routine repairs, depending on the tenants' request.